Swedish-based Turkish journalist Abdullah Bozkurt was attacked yesterday near his home in Stockholm, Nordic Monitor reported.

 The journalist said he did not know the attackers or their motivation.
 But he said he suspects it may have been linked to his investigative reporting on powerful figures in Turkey whose long arm reaches all the way to Sweden.

-“Hopefully the investigation will reveal the reasons for this violent attack,” Bozkurt said.
+“Hopefully the investigation will reveal the reasons for this attack,” Bozkurt said.
 He added that he had informed the Swedish Union of Journalists (Journalistförbundet).

 Turkey is the worst jailer of journalists in the world.
-The Stockholm Center for Freedom (SCF) has documented that 173 journalists are currently behind bars in Turkey, while 168 journalists who are wanted on terrorism charges have been forced to live in exile.
+The Stockholm Center for Freedom (SCF) has documented that 173 journalists are currently behind bars in Turkey, while 168 journalists wanted on terrorism charges have been forced to live in exile.

 According to the Reporters Without Borders (RSF) 2020 World Press Freedom Index, Turkey ranks 154th among 180 countries in terms of press freedom and is the world’s biggest jailer of journalists.

 The Erdoğan government has seized nearly 200 media outlets including the country’s largest daily as well as its most popular TV networks since 2015.